Medical Delivery Services

 Cold storage of specimens.

-Delivery of medical equipment and supplies on emergency basis to operating rooms.
+Delivery of medical equipment and supplies on an emergency basis to operating rooms.

 Delivery of medical records, charts, X-rays, etc